CalBike is delighted to endorse Abigail Medina to represent Senate District 23.

-As Executive Director of Inland Region Equality Network (IREN), Abigail Medina has championed environmental protections, educational improvement, equality and fair treatment of LGBT+ individuals in San Bernardino and throughout the Inland Empire.
+As Executive Director of Inland Region Equality Network (IREN), Abigail Medina has championed environmental protections, educational improvement, equality, and fair treatment of LGBT+ individuals in San Bernardino and throughout the Inland Empire.
 When she is elected to represent Senate District 23, Medina has identified unsafe conditions for pedestrians and cyclists and unsafe communities that allow diesel trucks to enter low-income communities bringing in emissions and toxic air as two of her top priorities in the transportation sector.
 Medina’s environmental justice and safe streets vision is long-needed in SD 23, where the outgoing incumbent has ignored both.

-The rest of her questionnaire responses are equally as impressive for their breadth and depth of knowledge.
+The rest of her questionnaire responses are equally impressive for their breadth and depth of knowledge.
 For these reasons, we are excited to see Abigail Medina emerge as a prominent candidate in the SD 23 race.
 We look forward to seeing her provide the leadership needed to work toward safer and more sustainable transportation alternatives for all Californians.